 Special Services

-The Special Services Office works collaboratively with school and District leaders, teachers, students, and families to provide the tools, guidance, supports, and services needed to ensure access to the general education curriculum for students with disabilities.
+The Special Services Office collaborates with district and school leaders, teachers, students, and families to provide the tools, guidance, supports, and services necessary to ensure that students with disabilities have access to the general education curriculum.

 What is Special Education?

-Special Education is specialized instruction provided for children from ages 3 through 21 who qualify according to the laws and regulations outlined by the State of Rhode Island and federal government.
-A student may qualify for special education services as an individual with special needs in one of twelve areas identified by the Individuals with Disabilities Education Act (IDEA 2004).
+Special Education provides individualized instruction for students ages 3 to 22 who meet eligibility criteria established by Rhode Island state regulations and federal law.
+A student may receive special education services if they qualify in one of the 13 disability categories defined by the Individuals with Disabilities Education Act (IDEA 2004).

 The Special Education Process